TinchoLalo/coder-nauta-theme-vscode/README.md

-Official CoderNauta Theme inspired in Dracula, for Cascadadia Code font.
+Official CoderNauta Theme inspired in Dracula, for Cascadia Code font.